xdevplatform/xdk/xdk/typescript/docs/classes/GeneralClient.md

 • **new GeneralClient**(`client`): [`GeneralClient`](GeneralClient.md)

-Creates a new General client instance
+Creates a new general client instance

 #### Parameters